Skip to main content

 Top Signals

-At the top of every candidate’s fraud report, you’ll see “Top Signals Relevant to Risk Score.”
+At the top of every candidate’s predicted risk report, you’ll see “Top Signals Relevant to Risk Score.”
 These are the most important signals for this candidate, the ones that had the biggest influence on the score.
 Start here.

 Comprehensive Fraud Evaluation